tutek1/DTLabs/02_Player/lab02.md

 Now the player is much more controllable.
 However, the player still needs to slow down (decelerate) because now they just keep sliding forever.

 ### Dampening
-Simplest way to apply the **dampening** is to multiply the `velocity` with some number just under 1 (for example `0.998`).
+The simplest way to apply the **dampening** is to multiply the `velocity` with some number just under 1 (for example `0.998`).
 But of course we need to account for `delta` since this way the dampening would be much stronger with higher framerates.

 Let's also check if the player is moving.
 We can do that by checking the `x_axis` and `z_axis` variables, so that we apply dampening only when the player **isn't** moving.
 This way the max speed will be consistent.
 Add this code below the clamping of the max speed: